On the day you said "I do," divorce was the last thing on your mind.

 I'm not wealthy do I still need a CDFA?

-If you have an above average income, a variety of assets (retirement or non-retirement), small business, any sort of non-salary executive compensation (Restricted Stock Units/Stock Options, etc.), or you have children, it is critical to use a CDFA.
+If you have an above average income, a variety of assets (retirement or non-retirement), small business, any sort of non-salary executive compensation (Restricted Stock Units/Stock Options, etc.), or you have children, you will likely benefit from hiring a CDFA.
 However, anyone wishing to maximize their post divorce financial health and well being and minimize the stress and uncertainty of the divorce process will benefit from the services of a CDFA.